d-j-k/puntseq/README.md

 See [here](https://github.com/d-j-k/puntseq/tree/master/analysis) for the detailed description of our raw nanopore data pre-processing steps.

-See [here](https://www.puntseq.co.uk/) and follow us on [Twitter](https://twitter.com/puntseq) for more updates about the PuntSeq project!
+Check out the [project website](https://www.puntseq.co.uk/) and follow us on [Twitter](https://twitter.com/puntseq) for more updates!

-Overview of the experimental design:
+Overview of this study's experimental design:

 ![alt text](https://github.com/d-j-k/puntseq/blob/master/figure2.png)